Sheffield Police Fire Brigade

 Owing to the possibility of a war with Germany, and as a result of the Civil Defense Act 1937, which enabled local authorities to raise an Auxiliary Fire Service the AFS came into being.
 The new volunteers attended weekly training classes with regular Firemen as instructors. and the training and equipping of AFS began to advance rapidly.

-1 Inspector, and 5 Police Firemen were seconded to the AFS to deal with the delivery of machines and appliances, and to undertake training.
+1 Inspector, and 5 Police Firemen were were transferred the AFS to deal with the delivery of machines and appliances, and to undertake training.

 By 10th August 1939 1,200 Auxiliaries had been trained.